AlbertoHSande/mapplotter/README.md

 # mapplotter
 Small software in Python for your walls.

-Youn only need to specify coordinates for the map and it will output with the roads.
+You only need to specify coordinates for the map and it will output with the roads.

 ## Output example
 ![Example map output](road_map_poster.png)